 Semiosis, from the greek, semio-, meaning sign, plus suffix -sis, equivalent to -ing , literally meaning sign-action; the perception of noumena as having significance — as being, in some form or manner, signs.

 Noumenon, is a Greek word meaning "that which is perceived".
-It is used the word Kant used to identify the thing-in-itself, the underlying reality that is then recognized by an observer as a SIGN.
+It is the word Kant used to identify the thing-in-itself, the underlying reality that is then recognized by an observer as a SIGN.

-Kant referred to the recognition of the thing-in-itself as perception, but here PERCEPTION is used to label one of four stages bootstrapped by RECOGNITION in the process of BIOSEMIOSIS.
+Kant referred to recognition of the thing-in-itself as perception.
+Here however, PERCEPTION is used to label one of the four stages in the process of BIOSEMIOSIS that is bootstrapped by RECOGNITION.

 Ceci n'est pas une pipe.
 Rene Magritte, 1929.